Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Photo 18: An aerial view of the neolithic burial site at Knowth, Ireland

 An additional symbolic reference that Bogdanović may have inserted into the sculpted layout of the Jasenovac complex grounds is a nod to neolithic burial sites, specifically the one at Knowth, Ireland (Photo 18).
 The Knowth burial site, which dates back to around 3200BC, is characterized by a large central mound surrounded by a number of smaller undulating mounds.
 This configuration at Knowth is extremely similar to how Bogdanović arranged his undulating mounds around the Jasenovac site to mark the location of former concentration camp buildings.
-Bogdanović employing ancient neolithic symbols of marking spaces of death may have been his approach of creating more universal and unifying alternative to using any nature of Christian-based funerary symbolism.
+Bogdanović employing ancient neolithic symbols for marking spaces of death may have been his approach for creating more universal and unifying alternatives to using any nature of Christian-based funerary symbolism.
 We know that Bogdanović would have been well aware of Knowth and other such Irish neolithic burial sites because not only were they being excavated and publicized during the 1960s (when Bogdanović was designing the Jasenovac site), but he also wrote about them directly in his 1966 book 'Urbanističke mitologeme'.

 Lastly, the wooden railroad ties (sleepers) from the old railroad lines that once brought boxcar loads of prisoners to the Jasenovac camp were re-purposed as the boardwalk planks which lead visitors to the monument from the road.
 Through this walk, Bogdanović intended to recreate for those visiting the site the final journey of these victims to their ultimate resting place.